 The Echols Interdisciplinary Major

 All students within the College, including Echols Scholars, are required to declare a major by the start of the fifth semester.
 Since the Echols Scholars Program is founded upon the principle of academic motivation and intellectual creativity, students in the program have the opportunity to define a course of study that will permit attainment of academic and career goals that fall outside existing majors or interdisciplinary programs within the college.
-The principle underlying the Echols Interdisciplinary Major is that no existing major, or combination of majors, fully satisfies a student’s broader interests.
-Thus, students declaring the Echols Interdisciplinary Major do so with the provision that it will be their sole major.
+The principle underlying the Echols Interdisciplinary Major is that no existing major, or combination of majors, fully satisfies a student’s interests.

 Students seeking to declare the Echols Interdisciplinary Major must submit an application that includes the following documents:

-- The Echols Interdisciplinary Major Application Form [Echols IMP Application 2016] with signatures by three faculty advisors.
+- The Echols Interdisciplinary Major Application Form [Echols IMP Application] with signatures by three faculty advisors.

 - A course plan comprising at least 30 graded credits to be taken at the major level in three academic fields.